Agreement Terms & Conditions

 12.5 Customer acknowledges that 30 days following any termination of this Agreement, Provider may delete, remove, or erase all Client Data from the Platform.
 Provider will, thereafter, have no obligation or responsibility to preserve, maintain, or recover such data.

-13.1 The Customer warrants to the Provider that Customer has the legal right to provide Client Data to the Provider under or in connection with this Agreement, and that the processing of Client Data by the Provider for the Permitted Purpose in accordance with this Agreement will not breach any contractual obligation or applicable data protection or data privacy laws.
+13.1 The Customer represents to the Provider that Customer has the legal right to provide Client Data to the Provider under or in connection with this Agreement, and that the processing of Client Data by the Provider for the Permitted Purpose in accordance with this Agreement will not breach any contractual obligation or applicable data protection or data privacy laws.

 - it has in place appropriate security measures against unlawful or unauthorized processing, loss, or corruption of Client Data;